raspberrypilearning/guess-the-flag/en/step_10.md

 --- /task ---

 --- task ---
-Test your code again and check that you can play multiple rounds successfully, and that your score continues to increase as you get answers correct.
+Test your code again and check that you can play multiple rounds, and that your score increases as you get answers correct.
 --- /task ---

 --- task ---
-Make sure you right click and hide the `correct answer`{:class="blockdata"} variable so the player can't see it!
+Make sure you right-click on and hide the `correct answer`{:class="blockdata"} variable so the player can't see it!
 --- /task ---